dasiths/NEventLite/README.md

 ---------------------------------
 NEventLite makes it easier to implement the event sourcing pattern in your .NET project.
 It is opinionated and enforces some patterns.
 The framework is built with support for custom storage providers and event bus architectures in mind.
 We also provide some popular event/snapshot storage provider implementations for NEventLite here.
 Feel free to use it as is or customize it to suit your needs.

+<b>DISCLAIMER: You generally want to avoid "frameworks" when implementing CQRS or Event Sourcing but NEventLite will help get you on the rails.
+You can swap every aspect it of it if need be.
+Think of it as training wheels.<b/>

 • There is a seperate Repo for NEventLite targetting .NET Standard framework https://github.com/dasiths/NEventLite_Core

 Author: Dasith Wijesiriwardena